vanhoutenbos/ga/docs/fixed-cost-infrastructure-plan.md

 | Development   | Standard Azure services | Container expertise required |
 | Cost Range    | €53/month fixed | €30-50/month (usage-based) |

-Container Apps would allow consolidating the Node.js API Gateway and .NET Functions into a unified deployment model while maintaining the ability to scale to zero during quiet periods.
+Container Apps would allow consolidating the .NET Functions into a unified deployment model while maintaining the ability to scale to zero during quiet periods.
 This approach becomes more attractive as the application grows and deployment expertise matures.

 If absolute cost minimization is more important than complete predictability, you could remain with the current model which may be cheaper during very low usage periods but carries the risk of higher costs during peak usage.